molecule-generator-collection/ChatChemTS/README.md

 # Follow the same steps as in procedure `Local laptop`.
 ```

-When ChatChemTS is successfully deployed, you can see the below messages and access it at [http://localhost:8000](http://localhost:8000).
+When ChatChemTS is successfully deployed, you can see the below messages.

 ```bash
  ✔ Network chatchemts_chatchemts_network  Created                                             0.1s